To promote efficient, consistent communication on all UB sites, select UBCMS content can be included on non-UBCMS sites.

 Once you have jQuery, add this script tag to the page HTML anywhere after the jQuery tag:

-You probably want the banner on every page of your site, so you will need to add these tags to every page, such as to your site's header include files.
+You probably want the banner on every page of your site, so you will need to add these tags to every page, such as adding it to your site header's 'include' files.

 If you need to load the banner in a specific location in the page other than the top of the <body> add an empty <div class="long-term-alert-banner"></div> element in the page where you'd like the banner to be inserted.
 You should test that your page looks ok with that element but without the banner filled in in case the banner is turned off.
 (For example, keep the <div> but remove the <script> temporarily.)